How to Enter Disbursements “Incurred As Agent”

 Special Note on entering Disbursements “Not Incurred As Agent” in Quebec

 As QST is recoverable in Quebec, our default account for Firm Paid QST is 2212: QST Paid, a contra liability account.
-You should split out GST and QST when doing the cost allocation and keep the expense card taxable.
+You should separate out GST and QST when doing the cost allocation and keep the expense card taxable.